Is your community currently being affected by National Grid Electricity Transmission construction or operational activity?

 Q4 Jan – Application window opens; Feb - Applications reviewed against criteria; Mar - Panel session/ decisions

-Our application window for the September panel is now closed.
-You can still submit an application via the button below, but please note that you will not receive a final decision until after the December 2023 panel has taken place.
+Our application window for the next panel is now open.
+You can submit an application via the button below.

 Below you'll find answers to the questions we get asked the most about applying for our grant programme.